ironcladgeek/Computer-Vision-Projects/README.md

 # Computer-Vision-Projects
-Various compute vision projects using OpenCV and Deep Learning
+Computer vision projects using OpenCV and Deep Learning